 Complaints about SEND provision in our school should be made to the class teacher in the first instance.
 Following this, parents are welcome to raise their concerns with the SENDCO.
-The full Complaint Policy is available for parents on the school website.
+After this, the regular complaints policy should be pursued as is available on the school website.

-The parents/carers of pupils with disabilities have the right to make disability discrimination claims to the firsttier SEND tribunal if they believe that our school has discriminated against their children.
+The parents/carers of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.